ros-workshop/manipulation/README.md

 **ACTION**
 Inspect how the arm group is formed in the setup assistant.

-The *End Effectors* tab is where we difine the end-effector of our robot.
+The *End Effectors* tab is where we define the end-effector of our robot.
 It won't be used this time.

 If you want to understand the Moveit setup assistant better, go through this [tutorial](https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html) in your own time.